ZekaryasT/airbnb-clone-project/README.md

 ### 6. Technical Writer
 Responsible for creating and maintaining technical documentation including README files, setup guides, and API documentation.
 Ensures information is clearly communicated to both technical and non-technical stakeholders.

+## Technology Stack

+- **Django**: A high-level Python web framework used for building scalable, secure, and maintainable web applications.
+In this project, it helps build the backend logic and RESTful APIs.

+- **MySQL**: A relational database management system that stores and manages application data like user profiles, bookings, and listings.

+- **GraphQL**: A query language for APIs that allows clients to request exactly the data they need.
+It enhances performance and flexibility compared to traditional REST APIs.

+- **Docker**: A containerization tool used to package the application and its dependencies, ensuring it runs consistently across different environments.

+- **GitHub Actions**: A continuous integration and deployment (CI/CD) tool that automates testing, building, and deployment processes.

+- **Markdown**: A lightweight markup language used for creating formatted documentation, such as this `README.md` file.